New Mexico flag

 Does New Mexico require police departments to use body cameras?

 Yes.
 N.M.
 Stat.
 Ann.
 Section 29-1-18 requires every law enforcement agency in the state to equip peace officers who routinely interact with the public with a body-worn camera, with compliance required since September 20, 2020.
-The only exception covers officers on a sanctioned undercover operation.
+The statute carves out two exceptions: officers on a sanctioned undercover operation, and officers conducting an explosive recovery and disposal operation.

 How long must New Mexico police keep bodycam footage?